-3PL Pricing Models & Fees: How Much Does a 3PL Cost?
+How Much Does a 3PL Cost?
+3PL Pricing Models & Fees

 When working with a third-party logistics provider, it’s important to be aware of the common fees that can impact your overall costs.
 These fees cover a wide range of services, from basic storage and handling to more specialised functions like kitting and returns processing.
-Understanding these fees upfront allows you to better manage your logistics budget and avoid surprises down the road.

 Onboarding and Setup Fee

-The onboarding and setup fee is one of the first costs you’ll encounter when partnering with a 3PL provider.
+The onboarding and setup fee is one of the first costs you may encounter when partnering with a 3PL provider.
 This fee covers the initial expenses involved in integrating your business with the 3PL’s systems and processes.
 It’s a one-time charge that ensures everything is set up correctly from the start, paving the way for smooth and efficient operations moving forward.

-Typically, this fee includes a range of activities, such as setting up your account, configuring the necessary technology, and training your team on how to use the 3PL’s systems.
+Typically, this fee includes a range of activities, such as setting up your account, configuring the necessary technology and training your team on how to use the 3PL’s systems.
 It might also cover the initial intake and organisation of your inventory within the 3PL’s warehouse.
 This step is crucial as it ensures your products are properly labelled, categorised, and ready for efficient handling and distribution.

 In some cases, the onboarding process may also involve custom integrations with your existing systems, such as e-commerce platforms or inventory management software.
 While the setup fee might seem like a significant upfront cost, it’s an investment in ensuring that your partnership with the 3PL provider starts on the right foot.
 Proper onboarding minimises disruptions and sets the stage for a seamless and productive relationship.